-This key allows the user to select another signpost from the stored list of DVB signposts.
+This key allows the user to select a signpost from the stored list of DVB signposts.
 The index of the signpost will be displayed.
-If individual signpost parameters are entered as described below, a "" will be shown to indicate that the current set of parameters does not necessarily come from the stored signpost list.
+Any time individual signpost parameters are entered as described below, a "" will be shown to indicate that the current set of parameters does not necessarily come from the stored signpost list.